Week 10 Mapbox Basemap

 Yes, yes - it's broken, but that's because we haven't made it work yet!
 Don't worry as long as your js looks something like this:

 Now, return to Mapbox and click share!
-Above your Access Token, you'll see a Style URL - replace the text in style: 'mapbox://styles/your-mapbox-username/your-custom-style-url'
+Above your Access Token, you'll see a Style URL - replace the text in style: 'mapbox://styles/your-mapbox-username/your-custom-style-url' with your own style url, making sure to keep the apostrophes/syntax on each side.

 Now your code should look something like this, and you should be able to see your map: